Unlocking the Power of VoIP for Your Business

 Advanced Use Cases

-🔄 Call Flows & Automation
+🌀 Call Flows & Automation

-Set up smart call flows that:
+Set up intelligent call flows that can:

-Greet callers with a menu
+Greet callers with a menu.

-Route them to departments based on time of day
+Route them based on time of day.

 📊 Call Analytics

-Call volume and duration
+Call volume and duration.

-Agent performance
+Agent performance.

 🤖 AI & VoIP

-Some advanced VoIP platforms now offer:
+With advancements in technology, some VoIP platforms now offer:

-Voicebots for handling FAQs
+Voicebots for managing FAQs.

-AI call summaries and sentiment analysis
+AI-generated call summaries and sentiment analysis.

-Predictive dialers for outbound sales
+Predictive dialers for enhancing outbound sales efforts.

 Frequently Asked Questions